 How To Store Mary Berry Chocolate Chip Cupcakes

-- Room Temperature: Store frosted or unfrosted cupcakes in an airtight container at room temperature.
-They will stay fresh for up to 3 days.
+- Store: Keep in an airtight container at room temperature for up to 3 days.

 Mary Berry Chocolate Chip Cupcakes Nutrition Facts